Your score report contains a lot of information. Here’s how to understand it.

-How to use it: look for changes and cross-reference it with the question asked.
-For instance, if pulse rate jumped at 3:15, see which question your child was working on at this time (scroll over the red or green rectangle at the bottom of the chart for this information).
-This is good to go over with your child.
+The best way to use the chart is to look for changes and cross-reference them with the questions asked.
+For instance, if pulse rate jumped at 3:15, see which question your child was working on at this time (scroll over the red or green circle for this information).

-This shows the time a student spent on each question and on each reading passage.
-In the last column, we list the average time for this question.
+This shows the total time a student spent on each question and on each reading passage.
+In the last column, we list the average time of all students for this question or passage.

 Keep in mind that performance can fluctuate depending on how a student is feeling, what they ate before the exam and how they slept the night before.
-Be careful of reading too much into one test.
-This is why we suggest multiple exams to get a more accurate reading of what a student most needs to improve.
+Be careful of reading too much into one test, especially if it’s the first test a student has taken.
+We suggest multiple exams to get a more accurate reading of what a student most needs to improve.